 To manufacture high-quality ingredients for the bakery, patisserie, and chocolate industry, Puratos sources many different raw materials from around the world.
 Collaboration with all the stakeholders involved in our value chain is essential to progress towards this goal.

 The demand for certain ingredients and raw materials can put pressure on natural ecosystems and affect the sustainable development of local communities.
-Therefore, we are committed to build a resilient value chain for critical raw materials that ensures traceability, transparency, and responsible sourcing across our entire supply chain.
+Therefore, we are committed to building a resilient value chain for critical raw materials that ensures traceability, transparency, and responsible sourcing across our entire supply chain.
 We have also implemented specific policies for key raw materials, such as palm oil and cocoa.

 We ask suppliers to commit to: